PamelaZhan/load_eligibility_model/README.md

 [Visit the app here](https://load-eligibility-model.streamlit.app/)

-This application predicts whether someone is eligible for a loan based on inputs derived from the German Credit Risk dataset.
+This application predicts whether someone is eligible for a loan based on the German Credit Risk dataset.
 The model aims to help users assess loan eligibility by leveraging machine learning predictions.

 ## Features
 - User-friendly interface powered by Streamlit.